A group of immigrants standing on the steps of a church on Columbus Day waving American flags

 Although Columbus Day evolved into a holiday of celebration, the Friends of Italian Americans ask you not to forget that it is a remembrance of one of our nation’s darkest moments of antagonism and discrimination against immigrants.

-We hope you will join us in supporting Columbus Day and as such helping to defeat racism and prejudice wherever it may exist, and reinforcing the promise of the American Dream for all.
+We hope you will join us in supporting Columbus Day and as such helping to defeat prejudice wherever it may exist, and reinforcing the promise of the American Dream for all.

 Mission Statement